SorellaLabs/brontes/book/architecture/database/schema/block.md

   - **Description:** Amount of MEV reward payed to the proposer.
 - **private_flow**:
   - **Type:** `Vec<TxHash>`
-  - **Description:** List of transaction hashes that were not seen in the mempool by Chainbound fibernodes.
+  - **Description:** List of transaction hashes that were not seen in the mempool via Chainbound fibernodes.

 ## TxTraces Table Schema